 Here are contained our previous articles.
-Of which you will find that now there are five Growing little by little!
+Of which you will find that now there are eleven.
+Growing little by little!

-I sincerely hope you have enjoyed your little romp through my madness.
+I sincerely hope you have enjoyed your little romp through our madness.
 You can always come back for more.
-I have a lot planned to show you.
+We have a lot planned to show you.

 If you want an email when I post something new…